CLIENT ACCOUNTS

 Participant: In the face of a serious nationwide retirement savings gap, many investors can’t afford to leave money on the table that could otherwise help them retire with dignity.
 And in the event of their death, their loved ones could miss out on valuable beneficiary death benefits.

 Some plan designs provide for the transfer of uncashed checks for missing participants to the plan’s forfeiture account after reasonable steps have been taken to locate the participant.
-Although the plan would be required to pay the benefit should the participant make a claim for the forfeited, the participant can end up worse off by missing out on any gains that might have accrued if the money had remained in the investment account.
+Although the plan would be required to pay the benefit should the participant make a claim for the forfeited amount, the participant can end up worse off by missing out on any gains that might have accrued if the money had remained in the investment account.

 Plan sponsors: Administrative burdens and increased plan costs aside, there is the concerning possibility that an audit may find the sponsor did not make reasonable efforts to locate missing participants and is in breach of their fiduciary duty.